[Audio Transcription Below]

 - RFID systems can be integrated with other internal systems or processes

-Most RFID systems are made up of the same basic components -- a Reader, Antenna, RFID Tags, Cabling, and sometimes additional items or accessories.
+Most RFID systems are made up of the same basic components -- an RFID Reader, Antenna, RFID Tags, Antenna Cable, and sometimes additional items or accessories.
 If it is a mobile handheld like we will be using today, only a handheld reader and an RFID tag will be needed.
+There are a few different types of mobile handheld readers, the one we are going to use today is an RFID Sled reader, which means that it requires a compatible smart device and app.

 Now that I have introduced you to a little about RFID, let’s talk about reading and writing RFID tags.